 Vitamin C facilitates collagen production in the body, which greatly contributes to cartilage formation and joint flexibility.
 The best green leafy veggies to include in your diet are:

 - Collard greens

 - Bok Choy

 2. Brightly Orange and Red-Hued Vegetables

-According to some research, increasing your intake of beta-cryptoxanthin-rich foods may lower your risk of developing rheumatoid arthritis and other inflammatory conditions.
+According to some research, increasing your beta-cryptoxanthin-rich foods may lower your risk of developing rheumatoid arthritis and other inflammatory conditions.

 The best brightly colored vegetables with the antioxidant content your body needs are:

 Alliums have antioxidant, antiviral, and antibacterial properties that aid in preventing blood clots, anti-inflammatory arthritis pain, and boost the immune system.
 Alliums also have anti-aging properties.
 They include:

 Fruits are full of flavor, and many of them provide a significant amount of antioxidants, fiber, vitamins, minerals, and other nutrient-rich properties.

 They are also low in calories and saturated fats.
 Some contain ingredients that may be beneficial in reducing inflammation associated with arthritis and other severe cardiac diseases and stroke, among others.